Nilpotent Group-Counterexamples to Zilbers Conjecture: Free amalgamation

 \begin{theorem} The class of c-nilpotent graded Lie algebras over a field $K$ is closed under free amalgamation. \end{theorem}

-\begin{theorem} If $K$ is a finite field, then the \Frai limit of all finitely generated c-nilpotent graded Lie algebras $M_0$ exists.
+\begin{theorem} If $K$ is a finite field, then the \Frai limit $M_0$ of all finitely generated c-nilpotent graded Lie algebras exists.
 If $\C^{uni}$ is a monster model of $Th(M_0)$, then the free amalgam defines a stationary independence relation $\unab$in $\C^{uni}$. \end{theorem}

 Then every graded Lie algebra we consider is a substructure in $\C^{uni}$, and if $B\subseteq A$, then every embedding of $B$ in $\C^{uni}$ can be extended to $A$.
 Furthermore $tp(A/B)$ is completely determined by it's quantifier-free part.
-That means we can use the properties of a stationary independence relation for the free amalgam in the class of c-nilpotent graded Lie algebras over $K$.
+That means we can use the properties of a stationary independence relation for the free amalgam in the class of c-nilpotent graded Lie algebras over $K$. \begin{definition} Let $M$ be a graded c-nilpotent Lie algebra.
+By a vector space basis of $M$ we mean the union of the vector space bases $X_i$ of all subspaces $M_i$ of the graduation. \end{definition}

 In the proof of the Theorem \ref{Lieam1} we prove the following Major Case.
 The final construction of the free amalgam is an iteration of it.